disi-unibo-nlp/gomix/README.md

 ### Ideas to improve the current solution

 **Minor:**
+- Reduce the number of training GO terms considered, like DeepGOPlus did (they sued only the GO terms that were associated to at leat 50 proteins in the training set).
+This way you can use more memory-demanding methods.
 - Change the proportion of train-test split for training the base models to generate the level-1 train set.
 - Try using dropout instead of batch normalization in FC-on-embeddings.
 - Try reducing the number of linear regressors used in the stacked ensemble.